sraaphorst/Daily-Coding-Problem/README.md

 * Unit testing with [JUnit](https://junit.org/junit5/docs/current/user-guide).
 * Specification testing with [KotlinTest](https://github.com/kotlintest/kotlintest).

-Note that this was partly an exercise to learn Kotlin, so many of the exercises are done in Kotlin to reinforce the learning I was doing in Coursera's class, Kotlin for Java Developers.
+Note tvhat this was partly an exercise to learn Kotlin, so many of the exercises are done in Kotlin to reinforce the learning I was doing in Coursera's class, Kotlin for Java Developers.
 The earlier Kotlin exercises done in 2019 will clearly be rough around the edges due to my inexperience.